 How to Legally Manipulate Stock Prices

-Manipulating stock prices is actually fairly easy, and it's done more often than you might think.
+Manipulating stock prices can happen quite easily, and it takes place more often than you might think.
 Achieving it in a perfectly legal way is not necessarily difficult, depending on how much trading power an entity has.

-The problem for individual stock investors is they don't have ready access to these techniques and, consequently, they often end up on the losing end of these schemes.
-This is one of those situations where a little knowledge can go a very long way.
+Individual stock investors don't have ready access to these types of market-manipulating techniques and, consequently, often end up being on the losing end of these schemes.
+In this situation, a little knowledge can go a very long way.

 The Basic Process

-Let's say that a big institutional investor in hedge funds, mutual funds, and insurance companies zeroes in on a stock that it owns and it begins selling.
-As the investor dumps the stock onto the market, the price will naturally begin to nosedive.
-Other investors might panic so now they begin to unload the stock as well.
+As the large investor dumps the stock onto the market, the price will naturally begin to take a nosedive.
+Other investors might start to panic, and then begin to unload the stock as well.
 As a result, the stock's popularity, and of course price, continues to fall.

 What's in It for an Individual Investor?

-If you have a good profit in a stock, you might want to consider taking some off the table by selling part of your holdings.
-This way, if the stock is used in a manipulating scheme or something else happens that causes the price to fall, you've engaged a defensive strategy and have at least captured part of your gains and avoided some loses.
+This way, if the stock is, in fact, being manipulated or something else happens that causes the price to fall, you've engaged a defensive strategy and have at least captured part of your gains and avoided some losses.